 SUBJECT TO CHANGE.
 Advertised talent and/or topic availability is subject to change.

 CANCELLATIONS.
-Out of respect for presenters’ time and efforts, host groups are encouraged to carefully consider and be confident in their choice of presenter and choice of event date before submitting a request.
+Out of respect for presenters’ time and efforts, host groups are encouraged to carefully consider and be confident in their choice of UW talent and choice of event date before submitting a request.
 However, if a cancellation becomes necessary, host groups are required to provide a minimum of three business days’ notice in the event of an unforeseen conflict impacting a scheduled engagement.